Under the Knife

 …the makers of Pepperell Peeress sheets and pillowcases offered this “Talk of the Town” parody to promote their wares…

-…illustrator Frank McIntosh, known for his Art Deco travel drawings, (and who contributed just four drawings to the New Yorker), gave us this stylish illustration for Guillaume Lenthéric’s famed parfums
+…illustrator Frank McIntosh, known for his Art Deco travel drawings, (and who contributed just four drawings to The New Yorker), gave us this stylish illustration for Guillaume Lenthéric’s famed parfums

 New Yorker cartoonist/illustrator H.O.
 Hofman contributed this drawing on behalf of the Artists and Writers Guild, offering their designer bridge cards…